How to dress for a ceremony?

 The wedding and baptism season is open!
 But how do you dress to be both chic and casual during these big events?
 We give you some ideas to find THE outfit that will light up the evening…

-To be at the height of elegance, favor noble materials (linen, satin, silk...) that will give, by their essence, a refined aspect to your outfit, and pastel colors or even downright flashy to bring cheerfulness to the ceremony.
-Extravagances are of course allowed, but with distinction: Ladies, if you do not like wearing a dress, think of a pantsuit or bermuda shorts.
-The height of masculine-feminine chic, it becomes more-than-charming when paired with a pair of pumps and a shoulder bag or handbag.
-Gentlemen, say goodbye to the three-piece suit version of "café boy": today, it is reinvented through patterned fabrics (houndstooth, Prince of Wales, checks...) and increasingly original colors.
-If you prefer a more sober version, replace basic black with trendy navy blue or fir green.
-Finally, twist your suit with a bow tie or a tie (take advantage of it, it is making a comeback!), and a leather wristlet.
+To be at the height of elegance, favor noble materials (linen, satin, silk…) that will inherently give a refined aspect to your outfit, and pastel colors or even downright flashy shades to bring cheerfulness to the ceremony.
+Extravagances are, of course, allowed, but with distinction: Ladies, if you do not like wearing a dress, consider a tailored suit or Bermuda shorts.
+The epitome of masculine-feminine chic, it becomes more-than-charming when paired with a pair of pumps and a shoulder bag or handbag.
+Gentlemen, say goodbye to the three-piece suit version of “café boy”: today, it is reinvented through patterned fabrics (houndstooth, Prince of Wales, checks…) and increasingly original colors.
+If you prefer a more understated version, replace basic black with trendy navy blue or fir green.
+Finally, twist your suit with a bow tie or a tie (take advantage of it, it’s making a comeback!), and a leather wristlet.

-Come on, let’s get the party started!
+Let’s get the party started!